fab-bar/cistern/marmot/additions.md

-This version of MarMoT contains the following additions and changes by Fabian Barteld:
+This version of MarMoT contains the following additions and changes by Fabian Barteld (2015,2016):

 - a command _Annotator_ for Lemming to run a pipeline model independently of MarMoT